-Applicants to the M-Stat program are encouraged to submit their application materials by February 1, but may apply throughout the year since they are not eligible for funding and can petition to start the program in Spring or Summer terms.
+Applicants to the M-Stat program are encouraged to submit their application materials by December 1, but may apply throughout the year since they are not eligible for funding and can petition to start the program in Spring or Summer terms.
+MStat applicants applying after December 1 will need to notify the Director of Graduate Studies via email that they have submitted and application.

 Applications must be submitted electronically through the ApplyYourself website.